avforme/AI-simulator/README.md

 Opal is a research calculator that uses stochastic dynamic programming.
 It is complex, computationally demanding, and limited in terms of the scenarios it can handle.

-The SPIA pricing calculator computes actuarially fair SPIA prices using up to date real, nominal, or corporate bond yield curves obtained from the U.S. Treasury.

 ## AIPlanner